Edgar Walther: Biography

 Walther three times won the Swiss Confederation Chess Championships (1949, 1957, 1971).
 In 1965, he was the best in the Swiss Cup.
 In 1965, he won first place in the Swiss Chess Championship, but lost additional match.
 Between 1953 and 2007, he participated in Swiss team championships with one club - Zürich Chess Club, which is considered to be an unparalleled record in Swiss chess history.
 In 1968, he won the Swiss Chess Team Championship with his club.

 He became more widely known for his participation in the Zürich International Chess Tournament of 1959.
-Alhough Walther shared only 13th place (behind winner Mikhail Tal), he played a drawn game with future World Chess Champion Bobby Fischer, in which Fischer only just managed to save a lost game, partly by exploiting of the possibilities of an endgame with opposite colored bishops two pawns down.
+Although Walther shared only 13th place (behind winner Mikhail Tal), he played a drawn game with future World Chess Champion Bobby Fischer, in which Fischer only just managed to save a lost game, partly by exploiting of the possibilities of an endgame with opposite colored bishops two pawns down.
 In 1969, Fischer included this game in his book My 60 Memorable Games, admitting he was tempted to resign at move 37.

 Walther played for Switzerland in the Chess Olympiads: